Prospective business owners

 wages, including Social Security and Medicare payments.

 Service does not recognize LLCs as a unique tax reporting entity.

-partnership or sole proprietorship (called a disregarded entity), depending on the size and complexity
+proprietorship (called a disregarded entity), depending on the size and

-of the LLC.
-See the following article for
+complexity of the LLC.
+See the following article for details:

 An LLC can also